 Gustavo Higón, based in Spain, is known for his cinematic paleoart.
 His illustrations often place dinosaurs in stark, desert environments, capturing both their power and fragility.
 His illustration of an adult Dakotaraptor steini in full stride shows one of the largest raptors —over 16 feet long, feathered, and built for speed.
 The scene emphasizes its anatomy and locomotion, illustrating how this predator hunted and explored its ecosystem.

-His two Elasmosauruses swimming through the water, captures the long necks, paddle-like limbs, and streamlined bodies of this species, highlighting how they hunted and moved through the water.
+His two Elasmosauruses swimming through the water, captures the long necks, paddled limbs, and slender bodies of the species.
+Using current research, he highlights how they maintained a straightened posture and an out-stretched neck while hunting.

 Together, these artists expand our growing collection of paleoart.
 Explore their work and many other illustrators and photographers covering prehistoric life, fossils, and more at ScienceSource.com.